-A former fill-finish third-party contractor that we used to fill and package both MM-121 and MM-111 experienced FDA inspection issues with its quality control processes that resulted in a formal warning letter from the FDA.
-Following a review by Sanofi and us, some MM-121 was pulled from clinical trial sites and replaced with MM-121 that was filled by a different contractor.
+For instance, in 2010, a former fill-finish third-party contractor that we used to fill and package both MM-121 and MM-111 experienced FDA inspection issues with its quality control processes that resulted in a formal warning letter from the FDA.
+As a result, we pulled some MM-121 from clinical trial sites and replaced it with MM-121 that was filled by a different contractor.
 This restocking resulted in a few patients missing one or two doses of MM-121.
+In addition, the FDA placed a partial clinical hold on our clinical trials of MM-111 until MM-111 filled and packaged by a new third-party contractor that we engaged was available.
+This restocking resulted in a short delay in the dosing of a few patients without any patients missing a dose.
+It is possible that we could experience similar issues with other contractors.